Esri/arcade-expressions/popup/operating-hours.md

 var day_length = 9

-//Specify if the date display is static (always starts on a specific day) var static = "Flase" //or "True"
+//Specify if the date display is static (always starts on a specific day) var static = "False" //or "True"

 //Specify the 3 letter day of the week to start on.
 Only applies when Static is true var start_day = "Mon" //or "Tue", "Wed" etc.